-We are currently moving our web information to Canada.ca and the GC Intranet.
+We are currently moving our web information to Canada.ca, GCintranet and GCpedia (internal government network).

 The Translation Bureau's web pages will remain available until this move is complete.